Bakisha/USCL/README.md

 TODO:
-Expand to support more cube sizes (or even better, different cube hight)
+Expand to support more cube sizes, different cube hights and more microcontrollers (since it need only SPI and per-microcontroller-interrupt code)

     Bakisha